jon-jacky/Piety/scripts/README.md

   This module is used by the *piety* script.
-  It also has a *main* method that runs the session in a simple blocking event loop (instead of using the Piety non-blocking event loop).
+  It also has a *main* method that runs the session in a simple blocking event loop (instead of using one of the non-blocking event loops).

 - **embedded**: Uses a non-blocking event loop to run the two concurrent file writer tasks created by *writer_tasks*, but without an interactive